NaraGreeshmitha/medicalassistant/README.md

 ### Using the application
 - On the homepage, enter the symptoms you are experiencing in the provided form.
-- Submit the form to see the list of recommended doctors along with their specialties.
+- Submit the form to see the list of recommended doctors along with their specialties and advice given by the generative AI
+- Book the appointment by clicking on book appointment.
+- You will be redirected to page where patient has to fill their details and book the appointment at particular date and time.

 ## Contact
 - Your Name - nara greeshmitha